Cwexus/xyops/docs/groups.md

 	- To match all servers, use `.+`.

 2. **Manual Assignment per Server**
-	- From any Server page, choose "Edit Server…" and set Groups explicitly, or use "Add Server…" on a Group view.
+	- From any Server page, choose "Edit Server..." and set Groups explicitly, or use "Add Server..." on a Group view.
 	- When you manually assign groups to a server, the server's "Auto Group" behavior is disabled for that server.
 	- To return a server to automatic assignment, clear its manual group list and re-enable Auto Group in the server editor.